kimsearle/ICTPRG302_Wordle/documents/user_documentation.md

 # Guess-My-Word Game
-Guess-My-Word is a fun and challenging game where you have to guess a hidden word within a limited number of attempts.
+Guess-My-Word is a fun game where you have to guess a hidden word within a limited number of attempts.
 Each guess provides feedback to help you guess the correct word.

 ## How to Download Game: